VRCWizard/glados-tts--For-TTS-Voice-Wizard-/README.md

 ## TTS Voice Wizard Instructions
 - Follow the above installation instructions
-- To use glados TTS for TTS Voice Wizard run this
+- To use glados TTS for TTS Voice Wizard run this (it will need to be running in the background for Glados TTS to work in TTS Voice Wizard)
 ```console
 python3 engine-TTSVoiceWizard.py
 ```